ubcchemecar/beginners-tutorial/tutorial-1.md

 # 5. Git Commit and Git Push
 1. Go back to GitHub Desktop and select your repository.
-2. It'll show that you have uncommitted changes.
+2. It'll show that you have uncommitted changes (blue dot next to 'Changes' button located at the top for Windows/'Uncommitted Changes' for Macs).
 Type in a short description and click commit.
 3. Click the sync button.
 4. Navigate to your the GitHub.com repository in your browser and click on the index.html file.
 5. If it shows the new code instead of a blank file then you've successfully `pushed` the changes to GitHub from your computer